AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Examples:**

 * `edit-diet-goal DAILY calories/5000 protein/200 carb/500 fats/100`
-Edits multiple nutrients goals if all of them exists and new target value is valid.
+Edits multiple nutrients goals if all of them exists and the corresponding new target value is valid.
 * `edit-diet-goal WEEKLY calories/5000`
-Edits a single calories goal if the goal exists and new target value is valid.
+Edits a single calories goal target value to 5000 calories if the goal exists and new target value is valid.

 **Example of Usage:**